Njordan55/administrat_app/README.md

 ------------------------------------------------
 -   Running the Project whith Automated
     "SEQUENCIAL"
-bash start-sequential.sh    To run the Backend
+bash start.sh    To run the Backend
                             than the Frontend
                             and first llllllrn
                             Electron when thy